Mi-V-Soft-RISC-V/miv-rv32-bare-metal-examples/applications/user-crypto/miv-rv32-message-authentication/README.md

 the hal firmware(RISC-V HAL).

 The hal is available at GitHub [Mi-V-Soft-RISC-V](https://mi-v-ecosystem.github.io/redirects/platform).

-## How to use this example
+## How to Use This Example

 This example project is targeted at a MIV_RV32 design running on a PolarFire-Eval-Kit connected via a USB-UART serial cable to a host PC running a terminal emulator such as TeraTerm or Putty configured as follows: